A note on commutators in compact semisimple Lie algebras

 \end{Lem} \begin{proof} Let $X,Y\in\fg$.
 If $X$ centralizes $A$, then

 whence $X\in[A,\fg]^\perp$.
 Conversely, if $X\in[A,\fg]^\perp$, then

 holds for all $Y$ and thus $[X,A]=0$.
-The Jacobi identity shows that $[X,[A,\fg]]\subseteq[A,\fg]$ for $X\in\Cen_\fg(A)$. \end{proof} We recall some facts about the structure of compact semisimple Lie algebras, which can be found in \cite{Adams,BtD,HiNe,Compact}. \begin{Facts} Let $\fg$ be a compact semisimple Lie algebra.
-We call a maximal abelian subalgebra $\fh$ of $\fg$ a \emph{Cartan subalgebra}, or a CSA for short.
-All CSAs in $\fg$ are conjugate under the action of $G$.
-Let $\fh$ be a CSA.
+The Jacobi identity shows that $[X,[A,\fg]]\subseteq[A,\fg]$ for $X\in\Cen_\fg(A)$. \end{proof} We recall some facts about the structure of compact semisimple Lie algebras, which can be found in \cite{Adams,BtD,He,HiNe,Compact}. \begin{Facts} Let $\fg$ be a compact semisimple Lie algebra.
+We call a maximal abelian subalgebra $\fh$ of $\fg$ a \emph{Cartan subalgebra} or a CSA for short.
+All CSAs in $\fg$ are conjugate under the action of $G$, cp.~\cite[V.6.4]{He} or \cite[6.27]{Compact}.
+The dimension of $\fh$ is called the \emph{rank} of $\fg$.
+Let $\fh\subseteq\fg$ be a CSA.
 Then

 is a \emph{maximal torus} in $G$.
-As a $T$-module, the Lie algebra $\fg$ decomposes as an orthogonal direct sum of irreducible $T$-modules,
+As a $T$-module, the Lie algebra $\fg$ decomposes as an orthogonal direct sum of irreducible $T$-modules